tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/estimation_settings.rst

 The above procedure is performed iteratively, until convergence has been reached.

-The settings for the full estimation are created in an essentially idential manner as those for a covariance analysis:
+The settings for the full estimation are created in an essentially identical manner as those for a covariance analysis:

 .. code-block:: python